Tim Hardin 2

 Tim Hardin 2 is the second album by folk artist Tim Hardin, released in 1967.

 History

 The original LP release has a long poem on the back cover by Hardin titled "A Question of Birth..."

-Tim Hardin 2 contains Hardin's most popular and much-covered composition "If I Were a Carpenter", most notably Bobby Darin, whose version peaked at No. 8 in the US and No. 9 in the UK in 1966.
+Tim Hardin 2 contains Hardin's most popular and much-covered composition "If I Were a Carpenter", most notably by Bobby Darin, whose version peaked at No. 8 in the US and No. 9 in the UK in 1966.

 Tim Hardin 2 was re-released on CD in 1998 by Repertoire along with Tim Hardin 1.

 Reception

 In his review for AllMusic, music critic Richie Unterberger wrote "Tim Hardin 2 is probably his best single album, on which he eschewed blues nearly entirely and forged a distinctive folk-rock voice..."

 It was voted number 430 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).